Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05a-stream-with-spark.md

 ![](images/dp900module(5a).png)

+## Lab Prerequisites

+Before starting this lab, you should have the following prerequisites:

+- **Azure subscription**: An active Azure subscription with permissions to create and manage Synapse Analytics resources.
+- **Azure Cloud Shell**: Azure Cloud Shell access to execute commands and automate resource deployment.Azure Cloud Shell access to execute commands and automate resource deployment.
+- **Azure Stream Analytics**: Basic understanding of Azure Stream Analytics and real-time data processing.
+- **Spark**: Familiarity with Spark pools and distributed data processing in Synapse Analytics.

 ## Exercise 1: Provision a Synapse Analytics workspace and Spark Pool

+In this exercise, you will create an Azure Synapse Analytics workspace, set up a Spark pool for distributed data processing, and explore stream processing to analyze real-time data.
+Through these tasks, you will gain hands-on experience in configuring and working with Synapse Analytics for big data and streaming workloads.

 ### Task 1: Create a Synapse Analytics workspace

+In this task, you will create an Azure Synapse Analytics workspace, providing a unified environment for data integration and analytics.

 1. In the Azure portal, on the **Home** page, use the **&#65291; Create a resource** icon to create a new resource.